The 15 Healthiest (and Unhealthiest) Meats You Can Eat

 2. Unhealthy: chicken nuggets

-Why: This mystery meat is packed with sodium, calories, and processed ingredients.
+Why: high in sodium, calories, and processed ingredients

-Chicken made our “healthy” list for good reason; chicken nuggets not so much.
-Although nugs may be a slightly better choice when (fast) food options are limited, keeping them stocked in your freezer isn’t advisable.
+Although nugs may be a slightly better choice when (fast) food options are limited, stocking them in your freezer isn’t advisable.
 For instance, Perdue’s nuggets have 210 calories and 480 milligrams of sodium in one serving.
 And the heavily-breaded morsels leave you with less actual meat.

 Next: All pig-related meats are not created equal.